What is an entrepreneur?

 Conducting market research

-- identifying market trends ;
+- identifying market trends;

-Building a business plan
+Build a business plan

-The business plan consists of 5 elements :
+The business plan consists of 5 elements:

-- your presentation pitch ;
+- your presentation pitch;

-- presentation of your product or service;
+- Presenting your product or service;

-- a summary of your market research ;
+- A summary of your market research;

-- a summary of your financial forecast.
+- A summary of your financial forecast.

 -